richardgaywood/paydata.org/content/sprawlrunners/gear/weapons.md

 type: docs
 weight: 500
 date: 2020-12-06
+lastmod: 2020-12-08
 ---

-## Weapon changes

-Almost all of this are stock SprawlRunners & SWADE; gathered here for quick reference.
+Almost all of the below mechanics are RAW SprawlRunners & SWADE; they is gathered here for quick reference.
+I aim to provide some sample weapons using these rules.

-### Modifications
+## Modifications

 These are intrinsic to the weapon when it is purchased.
 Below are the standard Sprawlrunners ones: